TrillionHQ/removing-instructions/README.md

 This repository contains instructions for removing Trillion features from your website.
 Please refer to the appropriate guide based on your setup and requirements.

-If you looking for inregration instruction, please follow another link: https://github.com/TrillionHQ/TrillionShopifySDK?tab=readme-ov-file#trillion-shopify-sdk
+If you looking for integration instructions, please follow another link: https://github.com/TrillionHQ/TrillionShopifySDK?tab=readme-ov-file#trillion-shopify-sdk

 ## Available Guides